• Home

 Affecting up to 10% of the population, rosacea has no known cause.
 Stress, autoimmune side effects, and undiagnosed allergies might be culprits for the skin condition.

 The illness itself isn’t life-threatening.
 Flare-ups can lower your self-confidence and interfere with relationships.
 Rosacea flares can be treatable though.
-Using essential oils for rosacea offers you a holistic approach that can also nourish your skin.
+Using essential oils for rosacea offers you a holistic approach that can also nourish your skin and potentially to the treatment for rosacea.
 Source: US National Library of Medicine

 What Type Of Rosacea Do You Have?